OpenNews/srccon/sessions.md

 SRCCON is built around two days of peer-led conversations, hands-on workshops, and skillshares.
 The community members who step up to design and facilitate these sessions are the ones who make it all possible—which is why *you* should consider [pitching a session now](/sessions/pitch).

+## What Sessions Have Been Pitched So Far?
+We're regularly updating the SRCCON site [with session proposals as they come in](/sessions/proposals).

 ## What Makes a Great Session?
 Successful sessions often emerge from a single question or problem—if you’ve been struggling with just about any aspect of your work, you can bet other folks have dealt with it, too.